Pediatric Pain Trials Beget Novel Approaches

 "A paper has been written that lays out all of these issues so that when [pharmaceutical companies] come to the FDA, they could say, 'Look at this paper, it's peer-reviewed, that's your road map," Walco says.

 He says the paper is scheduled to be published later this year.

 No greater pain

 Walco says it is possible to design trials that meet this requirement.
-For example, in an opioid sparing trial, patients have ready access to an opioid such as morphine to treat pain.
+For example, in an opioid-sparing trial, patients have ready access to an opioid such as morphine to treat pain.
 In addition, they would take a study drug or placebo.
-The effectiveness of the study drug would be measured not by how much pain the child reported, but by how much morphine had to be used to minimize pain vs. that used with placebo.
+The effectiveness of the study drug would be measured not by how much pain the child reported, but by how much morphine had to be used to minimize pain vs. the amount used with placebo.